 Is Hybrid Work Really New?

 What we had was not so much a conscious policy, as an arrangement.
-You had people in multiple locations but it wasn’t a true hybrid, it was a blend.
+You had people in multiple locations, but it wasn’t a true hybrid – it was a blend.
 People were working from other locations, but the default was the office location and office hours.
-Policies and metrics were based on office locations and everyone else reached a compromise that worked for them.
+Policies and metrics were based on office locations, and everyone else reached a compromise that worked for them.

-A Hybrid is something truly different.
+A hybrid is something truly different.
 Think about a mule.
-It’s not a horse, nor is it a donkey although it contains traits of both.
+It’s not a horse, nor is it a donkey, although it contains traits of both.
 It’s a blend, but it is actually a third, separate animal.
-A hybrid is not just a blend of two or more factors, it’s a separate, unique, unit.
+A hybrid is not just a blend of two or more factors, it’s a separate, unique unit.

 Why Your Return to Office Hasn’t Gone According to Plan and What to Do About It

-True hybrid work is not “just the same,” as the pre-Covid compromise.
-Done properly, it is something else; an entirely new way of looking at work that leverages the best traits of both remote and co-located teams.
+True hybrid work is not “just the same” as the pre-Covid compromise.
+Done properly, it is something else – an entirely new way of looking at work that leverages the best traits of both remote and co-located teams.

 The traditional blended workplace is based on people being available to each other at more or less the same time.
 Most communication is synchronous.
 (That’s one reason we’re up to our necks in Teams meetings all day.)
 We are trying to replicate the in-office experience as much as we can.

 The main attraction to hybrid work is flexibility, not just of location but of time.
-Even on teams where people are expected to be in the office a couple of days a week (which is synchronous work) what are the expectations of those not in the office?
-Does it matter if they are unavailable at ten AM as long as the work gets done in a high-quality manner?
+Even on teams where people are expected to be in the office a couple of days a week (which is synchronous work), what are the expectations of those not in the office?
+Does it matter if they are unavailable at 10am as long as the work gets done in a high-quality manner?
 Do people need to be on every meeting, or are they using specific chat rooms for ongoing discussions and capturing their best thinking before and after a meeting without the clock ticking or interfering with other work?

 As you contemplate your return to office, are you and your organization looking at true hybrid solutions or simply going back to the old nine-to-five (or whatever) with some people on webcam?
 Are you looking at critical factors such as alternatives to yet another meeting, collecting people’s best brainstorming ideas using asynchronous tools, and being intentional about optimizing time together in the office?